CISecurity/ArtifactExpressions/artifacts/unixlinux/linux.rpm_package_v1.rst

 The Linux: RPM Package test is used to check the RPM header information for a given RPM package.

-The rpminfo_object element is used to define the object to be evaluated.
+The rpminfo_object element is used by a rpminfo_test to define the object to be evaluated.
 An rpm info object consists of a single name entity that identifies the package being checked.